THEOplayer/iOS-Connector/Code/Uplynk/docs/03-ping.md

 **Assumptions**

-- THEOplayer assumes the availability of the Ping API and Verizon content servers to be 100%, since these identify and provide the necessary streams for playback with this feature.
+- THEOplayer assumes the availability of the Ping API and Uplynk content servers to be 100%, since these identify and provide the necessary streams for playback with this feature.
-- THEOplayer assumes application developers have a notion of the Ping API, namely any extra parameters to be appended to the requests to Verizon (e.g. for correct ad insertion).
+- THEOplayer assumes application developers have a notion of the Ping API, namely any extra parameters to be appended to the requests to Uplynk (e.g. for correct ad insertion).
 As documented in https://docs.vdms.com/video/Content/Develop/Preplayv2.htm
 - THEOplayer assumes application developers provide proper ID's of the Assets they want to play back, as well as the proper content protection level.

 ## Configuring Ping

 The player allows specification of the desired features of the Ping API as listed [in the official Ping API documentation](https://docs.vdms.com/video/#Develop/Pingv3.htm#Features).

 By default, the ping API is disabled for all sessions.
 To enable it, the `ad.cping=1` parameter must be added to your preplay request.
-If you attempt to call the API without passing in the `ad.cpingparameter`, you can throw off the server's ability to make ad event calls correctly.
+If you attempt to call the API without passing in the `ad.cping` parameter, you can throw off the server's ability to make ad event calls correctly.

 In addition to enabling the API, you must also notify the server of the features you want to support for this viewing session.
 To specify which features you'd like to enable, you add the`ad.pingf={some value} `parameter to the playback token.
 The value of the parameter is detailed in the official Ping Documentation.